-(1) If any part of the sensor harness (160 or 160A) is damaged, the entire assembly must be replaced, refer Harness assembly replacement.

-NOTE: A climate chamber or alternate methods may be used provided the temperatures below are achieved.
+- (1) If any part of the sensor harness (160 or 160A) is damaged, the entire assembly must be replaced by performing DISASSEMBLY and ASSEMBLY. - NOTE: A climate chamber or alternate methods may be used provided the temperatures below are achieved.